Humboldt County, Nevada: 2010 census

 At the 2010 census, there were 16,528 people, 6,289 households, and 4,316 families in the county.
 The population density was 1.7 PD/sqmi.
 There were 7,123 housing units at an average density of 0.7 /mi2.
 The racial makeup of the county was 79.0% white, 4.2% American Indian, 0.7% Asian, 0.5% black or African American, 0.1% Pacific islander, 12.7% from other races, and 2.8% from two or more races.
 Those of Hispanic or Latino origin made up 24.4% of the population.
 In terms of ancestry, 15.0% were English, 14.6% were Irish, 14.1% were German, and 5.1% were American.

 Of the 6,289 households, 36.3% had children under the age of 18 living with them, 53.2% were married couples living together, 8.9% had a female householder with no husband present, 31.4% were non-families, and 25.6% of households were made up of individuals.
 The average household size was 2.60 and the average family size was 3.13.
 The median age was 36.2 years.

 The median household income was $55,656 and the median family income was $69,032.
 Males had a median income of $56,843 versus $33,531 for females.
 The per capita income for the county was $25,965.
 About 7.8% of families and 12.0% of the population were below the poverty line, including 17.3% of those under age 18 and 4.6% of those age 65 or over.

 Education

 Humboldt County School District serves all of Humboldt County.
+Albert M. Lowry High School and McDermitt Combined School have high school programs.

+The county is in the service area of Great Basin College.

 Previously Crane Union High School, a boarding high school in Oregon, served portions of the county, and it continues to be an option for residents living in Denio.

+There was formerly a private school in the county, the Leonard Creek School, that was in operation in 1978.

+The Humboldt County Library has its main facility in Winnemucca, and branches in Denio and McDermitt.

 Law enforcement

-There have been at least two allegations of abuse of civil forfeiture by Humboldt County Sheriff's deputy Lee Dove.
-Both cases were won by the civilians in question, albeit at great personal expense.
+There have been at least two allegations of abuse of civil forfeiture by Humboldt County Sheriff's deputy Lee Dove, who as of 2015, is no longer employed as a deputy.
+Both cases were settled in favor of the civilians in question.

 Politics

+Humboldt County, like most of rural Nevada, is overwhelmingly Republican.
+This has been especially true in recent elections, with Donald Trump receiving over three-quarters of the vote in both 2020 and 2024.
+The Fort McDermitt Indian Reservation, which lies on the county's northern border, is the only Democratic-leaning area of the county, though their population is relatively small in comparison with the city of Winnemucca and the rest of the rural county and other communities such as Paradise Valley, Orovada and Denio, which vote heavily Republican.